Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/faq.md

 ## Does the developer portal support uploading images, scripts, and videos?

-Currently the Kong Developer Portal only supports text based content, custom scripts and styles, can be added by leveraging `partials`.
+Currently the Kong Developer Portal only supports text based content, custom scripts &amp; styles, can be added by leveraging `partials`.

-Media like images, SVGs, and videos should encoded and inserted inline or hosted elsewhere and referenced.
+Media like images, SVGs, and videos should be encoded and inserted inline or hosted elsewhere and referenced.

 ## Can I use other API specification formats like API Blueprint?

 Currently only Swagger 2 and OpenAPI 3 are the only supported spec formats.

-## How do I modify the Header and Meta tags?
+## Can I modify the Header and Meta tags?

 Direct modification of the `<meta>` and `<head>` tags is currently not supported, you can accomplish this through Custom JS included as a handlebars partial.